 The Turkish government has officially blocked access to Reddit.
-Users first reported last night that they were unable to access the social media site, and as of Saturday the ban still appears to be in effect.
-It's not clear how long the block will remain in effect.
+Users first reported last night that they were unable to access the social media site, and as of Saturday the ban still appears to be active.
+It's not clear how long the block will remain in effect, nor .

 An official government site confirms the ban with a generic message that reads, "After technical analysis and legal consideration ... administration measure has been taken for this website."
 The note is dated November 13th.